Symphony of Minds: Feeling Our Way into a Vibrant Future

 As people who care deeply about the state of the world, we advocates/campaigners spend much of our time opposing what is wrong.
 In so doing, we may inadvertently give power to what we don’t want, rather than to envision, manifest and empower what we do want.

-This webinar will be an opportunity to link arms with other advocacy groups and thinkers, and together envision what kind of world we want.
+This webinar was an opportunity to link arms with other advocacy groups and thinkers, and together envision what kind of world we want.
 Shared core values of what we’re working toward can help soften the barriers between silos of advocacy and help grow a grassroots movement of global healing and awakening.

 Weaving a Web of Meaning